Created on Tuesday, 13 Mar 2018. Posted in Funding Tips

 Time: HS&DR projects are monitored at 6 monthly intervals so think about how this will fit in with your project stages.

-Public involvement: Sometimes projects are too technical to attract public involvement during the work-phase, but it can be very well used in the dissemination side of your project.
+Public involvement: It is really important that you consult the evidence users right from the process of setting the research question through to conducting the research itself to mobilising the knowledge from that research.
+Sometimes projects are too technical to attract public involvement during the work-phase, but it can be very well used in the dissemination side of your project.